Product Post, Projects

 3. Strategies for Optimising the Design

-• For instance, you may choose a stronger BO motor, bigger battery, or BO wheel and tyre arrangements to increase speed, power, or traction.
+• For instance, you may choose a stronger BO motor, bigger battery, or BO wheel and tire arrangements to increase speed, power, or traction.

 4. Exploring Advanced Features (Optional)